top of page

 Four songs about love

-Amen Baby tells the same story twice, with a slight variation that leads to completely different outcomes; a ‘love’ that retires from the world, implodes and one that embraces it, devouring experience.
+Amen Baby tells the same story twice, but with a subtle twist that leads to drastically different outcomes: one is a love that retreats from the world and implodes, while the other embraces it, devouring experience without restraint.

-Were all individuals able to gain and maintain this internal sense of self and balance – would the role of the state transform from a system of governance to one of service to facilitate and enable?
+What if all individuals could attain and maintain this internal sense of self and balance?
+Would the role of the state shift from a governing entity to one of service, helping to facilitate and enable this balance?

 bottom of page